College of Social Sciences and Public Policy

 - Master of Science in Planning (MSP) and Juris Doctor (JD) in Law

-- Master of Science in Planning (MSP) and Public Health (MPH)
+- Master of Science in Planning (MSP) and Master of Public Health (MPH)

 - Master of Public Administration (MPA) and Master of Science in Criminology (MS)